TheSecretSquad/chess/README.md

 “I know what I want and I trust you to do your part.” (this is the goal)

 If I'm understanding this all correctly, an object calling a method should avoid assuming too much about what the object does.
 To do this, the message sender should bind to a name that is within the domain of the sender.

-For example, they easily could have said the LocationTracker should tell the DJ to play a track for the current location.
+For example, they easily could have said the `LocationTracker` should tell the `DJ` to play a track for the current location.

-LocationTracker---->LocationAware.playTrackFor(location).
+`LocationTracker`---->`LocationAware.playTrackFor(location)`.

 This seems reasonable because it's technically "tell, don't ask".
-It's telling it what to do, not how to do it, but it also has a lot of context that the LocationTracker shouldn't assume.
+It's telling it what to do, not how to do it, but it also has a lot of context that the `LocationTracker` shouldn't assume.

-Even though the behavior they want is for something to play a track for the location, it doesn't make sense for the LocationTracker to assume this.
-It's more context than the LocationTracker is qualified to have.
-In other words, playing a track is a concrete example of something that happens "when the location changes".
-The locationChanged(location) message is something the LocationTracker does know about.
-The DJ is trusted to do the right thing in response to the change in location.
+Even though the behavior they want is for something to play a track for the location, it doesn't make sense for the `LocationTracker` to assume this.
+It's more context than the `LocationTracker` is qualified to have.
+In other words, _playing a track is a concrete example of something that happens "when the location changes"_.
+The `locationChanged(location)` message is something the `LocationTracker` does know about.
+The `DJ` is trusted to do the right thing in response to the change in location.

 So how does all this relate to our chess app?
-It got me thinking, is game.showMovesFor(square) assuming too much?
+It got me thinking, is `game.showMovesFor(square)` assuming too much?
 While it is "tell, don't ask", I feel that it might be saying, “I know what I want and I know what you do.”, instead of “I know what I want and I trust you to do your part.”

-Would it be better to take the perspective of: Showing the moves for a square is a concrete example of something that could happen "when a square is chosen".
-It is only incidentally part of our Game's implementation that we show the moves when this happens.
-Would it be better to have a method game.squareChosen(square), and our particular Game implementation is trusted to respond by delivering the available moves for that square?
+Would it be better to take the perspective of: _Showing the moves for a square is a concrete example of something that could happen "when a square is chosen"_.
+It is only incidentally part of our `Game`'s implementation that we show the moves when this happens.
+Would it be better to have a method `game.squareChosen(square)`, and our particular `Game` implementation is trusted to respond by delivering the available moves for that square?

 Yikes!
 That was long.
 I owe you a beer for this one.

-> >>Would it be better to have a method game.squareChosen(square), and our particular Game implementation is trusted to respond by delivering the available moves for that square?
+>>Would it be better to have a method `game.squareChosen(square)`, and our particular `Game` implementation is trusted to respond by delivering the available moves for that square?
+>
-> You are right one the money.
+> You are right on the money.
 I didn't want to straight out say what you should do because that would be like spoiling a movie by telling you the ending.
 > Better you explore and come to your own conclusion.
 >
-> Now you have to write a test for game.squareChosen(square)
+> Now you have to write a test for `game.squareChosen(square)`
 >
-> However, your method is past-tense and your request is not, so maybe game.chooseSquare(s), game.activeSquare(s) or game.activate(s)
+> However, your method is past-tense and your request is not, so maybe `game.chooseSquare(s)`, `game.activeSquare(s)` or `game.activate(s)`.
 >